 Multiple Exposures:

-(Doctoral dissertation, Harvard University)
+(Doctoral dissertation, Harvard University 2024)

-This dissertation offers the first full account of early modern drawing exhibitions.
+This recently completed dissertation offers the first full account of early modern drawing exhibitions.
 It focuses on the relationship between drawings, the physical sites they occupied, and the intellectual spaces they revealed.
 Through both a quantitative and historical approach, the project examines how drawings straddled academic, commercial, courtly, and scientific spheres and the medium was ultimately embroiled in dual privatization and democratization of knowledge in eighteenth-century France.

 Vasari as Algorithm: